blazium-engine/blazium-docs/contributing/development/core_and_modules/binding_to_external_libraries.rst

     git submodule add https://github.com/festvox/speech_tools

 .. important::
-    Please note that Git submodules are not used in the Godot repository.
-If you are developing a module to be merged into the main Godot repository, you should not use submodules.
+    Please note that Git submodules are not used in the Blazium repository.
+If you are developing a module to be merged into the main Blazium repository, you should not use submodules.
 If your module doesn't get merged in, you can always try to implement the external library as a GDExtension.